MaycoholV/MaycoholV/README.md

 - Javascript
 - Machine Learning
 # 💯 EXPERIENCE
--  I’m currently working as Trader &  INVESTMENT PORTAFOLIO MANAGER ASSISTANT on Etinka Investments
+-  I’m currently working as Trader &  Ivestment Portafolio Manager Assitanst on Etinka Investments
 - I have used Software Programming for Statistics test and estimating  Econometrics Models in University Subjects and my Job
 - I have used Software Programming for building a Diversified Portfolio using Matrix Correlation
 - I have used Software Programming for optimizing an Investmet Portafolio